 “You’re accepting that because someone told you…”

 If that “someone” is a random human then this has validity.
-When you add in the centuries of detailed observation by many of the most brilliant minds on the planet – Galileo, Newton, Einstein – there is a lot more credibility.
+When that someone can call upon the weight of centuries of detailed observation by many of the most brilliant minds on the planet – Galileo, Newton, Einstein, Hawking – there is a lot more credibility.
 And finally, science is provable – and repeatable.

-Actor Ricky Gervais in a recent interview with Steven Colbert
+Actor Ricky Gervais in an interview with Steven Colbert

 The Purpose of This Site in Two Sentences.

 Some quantum physicists have concluded we exist as waves of possibility that become particulate (“collapse the wave”) when observed.
 The Church of Zero purports to show that we exist as wave sets of Intention, not random fluctuations, and appear/manifest as particles when an observer’s wave set synchronizes with that of the observed.

 Are We Looking To Overthrow Your Religion?
 Hell, No!